Last Updated on July 1, 2025 by George Pavlopoulos

 Bucharest, Romania: The Palace of the Parliament

 Now, I thought of trying something else on this second travel video from Bucharest.
 As you might have read, I took a tour of the Palace of the Parliament in Bucharest (you can book yours here).
-This time though, I wanted to see how well the microphone of the DJI Osmo Pocket would work.
-After all, it was an indoor tour, with many echoes due to the building’s size, and the low light situation seemed challenging.
-So, partly a travel video and partly a presentation, here’s what I got there on the Parliamentary Palace tour.
+This time, though, I wanted to see how well the microphone of the DJI Osmo Pocket would work.

-Berlin, Germany in 4K with the DJI Osmo pocket
+Berlin, Germany, in 4K with the DJI Osmo pocket

 I thought that 2020 would be a year full of journeys.
 Then the horrible pandemic destroyed every plan.
-I remained stranded for months in Berlin, being unable to go anywhere.
+I remained stranded in Berlin for months, unable to go anywhere.
 I spent most of the time in my neighborhood, and I would only go somewhere if I could ride my bike.
 Nonetheless, I shoot several videos, mainly to remember the awful times.
-I’m adding here just one -the rest you can watch on YouTube.
-I’d instead leave this period behind.
-So, here’s a video from the first day of the lockdown in Berlin.

-Donoussa, Greece in 4K with the DJI Osmo Pocket
+Donoussa, Greece, in 4K with the DJI Osmo Pocket

 The summer of 2020 was a bizarre one due to the Coronavirus regulations.
-Nonetheless, I decided to go on a short vacation, and I spent a couple of days in Donoussa.
+Nonetheless, I decided to take a short vacation and spent a couple of days in Donoussa.
 This tiny Greek island in the Cyclades offered me some carefree days.
-Even though I didn’t plan to work that much, I thought of shooting a 4K travel video with the DJI Osmo Pocket.
-So, here you can see my short film from Donoussa.
+Although I didn’t plan to work that much, I considered shooting a 4K travel video with the DJI Osmo Pocket.

 Mycenae, Greece

 After Donoussa, I started visiting more places in Greece.
 This time it was not about the islands, though.
-Instead, I decided to explore a bit more mainland Greece.
-It’s been a while since I visited some of the famous spots of antiquity, and this time I thought of taking a day trip to Mycenae.
-That’s actually one of the most famous ancient cities -if not the most celebrated one.
-The light was harsh, but I used some ND filters for my travel video with the Osmo Pocket.
-Here’s what I got.
+Instead, I decided to explore a bit more of mainland Greece.
+It’s been a while since I visited some of the famous ancient sites, and this time I thought of taking a day trip to Mycenae.

-Nemea, Greece in 4K with the DJI Osmo Pocket
+Nemea, Greece, in 4K with the DJI Osmo Pocket

 Nemea is one of the most prominent spots of Greek antiquity.
-Located in the Peloponnese and just half an hour away from Mycenae, Nemea is famous for the Temple of Zeus and its wine region.
+Located in the Peloponnese, just half an hour away from Mycenae, Nemea is famous for its Temple of Zeus and its renowned wine region.
 This is also the place where Hercules killed the Nemean Lion.
-When I visited Nemea, I thought of shooting a 4K video with the Osmo Pocket.
-The light was, somehow, softer, but I still had to use an ND filter.

-Acrocorinth, Greece in 4K with the DJI Osmo Pocket
+Acrocorinth, Greece, in 4K with the DJI Osmo Pocket

-Folegandros, Greece in 4K with the DJI Osmo Pocket
+Folegandros, Greece, in 4K with the DJI Osmo Pocket

-Folegandros is one of the most beautiful Greek islands.
-While it doesn’t have the fame of nearby Santorini, Folegandros is stunning and a perfect location for videographers and video enthusiasts.
-Nature, the landscape, and the beaches will instantly become part of your memories.
 I shot a travel video in 4K with the DJI Osmo Pocket, and my friend John composed original music for it.
-Once again, the video is shot at 30 fps and 1/60th of shutter speed in 4K.
+Once again, the video is shot at 30 fps and 1/60th of a shutter speed in 4K.
 Due to the intense light, I used an ND 64 filter.

 Delphi, Greece (4K)